Stage1:Advisor to the Doctoral Dissertation

 - A Ph.D. student can choose either form for Qualifying Examination:

 - Written exam: The subjects are (a) course in specific area (b) Research Method.

 - Industry-university Cooperative Research Project: A Ph.D. student should propose a complete industry-university cooperative research project or business case study.
-The examination committee is composed by at least 5 members with at least 1 invited member with major affiliation to another university.
-The committee members are hold at least the rank of assistant professor(s).
+The examination committee is composed of at least 5 members with at least 1 invited member with major affiliation to another university.
+The committee members are held at least the rank of assistant professor(s).
 When voting the examination committee members the Ph.D. student’s advisor is not eligible to vote.

 - Students who are unable to take the Qualifying Examination within two to five years after starting the program will be dismissed from the Ph.D.
 Program.

 - Students who pass the Qualifying Examination and meet the regulations of Implementation Bylaws for Ph.D. and Master Degree Examination are eligible to be proposed doctoral candidacy by the Head of the Department of Business Management.

 After passing the qualifying examination, the Doctor Dissertation Advisory Board can be formed after consulting with the Head of the Department.
 The Dissertation Advisory Board is basically consistent of 3 members and the advisor as the convener.

 A Ph.D. student can apply for one-year study abroad for his/her dissertation.
 The course credits s/he undertook at the foreign university should be complied with National Sun Yat-sen University Guidelines for the Study and Enrollment Status of Student Going Abroad.